-- (1) The Issuer must forward to Ginnie Mae's Financial Reports Review Agent (see Addresses) within 90 days after the end of each fiscal year, updated fidelity bond and mortgagee errors and omissions certificates of insurance, along with required endorsements and any exclusionary endorsements, and a copy of the full fidelity bond and E&O insurance policy.
+- (1) The Issuer must forward to Ginnie Mae's Financial Reports Review Agent (see Addresses) within 90 days after the end of each fiscal year a duplicate original of each current certificate of insurance with proper endorsements, including an endorsement naming Ginnie Mae as loss payee.
 Each Issuer must also provide Ginnie Mae with timely updates to its insurance information. - (2) Renewals to the insurance policy and corresponding endorsements must be submitted to Ginnie Mae as follows.
 Starting on January 1, 2019, within 90 days after the end of each fiscal year, and also within 30 days from the date of renewal of any expiring fidelity bond or E&O insurance policy, Issuers must forward to Ginnie Mae a copy of their full fidelity bond and E&O insurance policy via the Independent Public Accountant (IPA) module within the Ginnie Mae Enterprise Portal (GMEP).
 For more information please see Appendix VI-20 Issuers that fail to provide such renewals or new policies by this deadline(s) are subject to one or more sanctions listed in MBS Guide, Ch.
 5, Part 2, § N.